Investing 101: A Beginner’s Guide to Building Wealth

 • S&P 500: Tracks 500 large U.S. companies (~80% of market).

-• Total Market: Covers all U.S. companies for broader diversification.
+• Total Market: Covers large, mid, and small U.S. companies for broader diversification.

 ETFs vs. Mutual Funds